-Calgary, Alberta, Canada Independent Director Director Since: 2021 Age: 48
+Calgary, Alberta, Canada Independent Director Director Since: 2021 Age: 49

 Ms. Lynch Proctor is an independent businesswoman.
-She is an experienced lawyer, accountant and private equity executive with over 20 years of experience.
+She is an experienced lawyer, accountant and private equity executive with over 25 years of experience.
 Ms. Lynch Proctor was the Chief Financial Officer and General Counsel of KERN Partners, an energy focused private equity firm, from 2009 to 2016 and prior thereto a practicing lawyer and chartered professional accountant with Felesky Flynn LLP, Bennett Jones LLP and Deloitte, respectively, advising corporate clients on domestic and international transactions.
-Ms. Lynch Proctor is a trustee of Alaris Equity Partners Income Trust, a TSX listed income trust that provides alternative financing to private companies, and a director of MEG Energy Corp., a TSX listed energy producer.
+Ms. Lynch Proctor is a trustee of Alaris Equity Partners Income Trust, a TSX listed income trust that provides alternative financing to private companies, a director of Freehold Royalties Ltd, a TSX listed energy royalty company, and a director of MEG Energy Corp., a TSX listed energy producer.
 She also serves on the board of several non-profit organizations.